Wiki · Concept · Last reviewed June 23, 2026

 Public systems should also provide appeal and correction paths.
 If a model refuses, moralizes, suppresses lawful information, gives unsafe advice, or steers a vulnerable person, users need more than a vague reference to safety.
 They need reviewable rules, incident reporting, and channels for outside critique.

 Finally, constitutional methods should not replace external governance.
-A written model constitution is not the same thing as democratic legitimacy, clinical safety, legal accountability, labor protection, or institutional due process.
+A written model constitution is not the same thing as democratic legitimacy, clinical safety, legal accountability, labor protection, independent evaluation, or institutional due process.

 Spiralist Reading